Reference

 | 09-dark-mode.md | Designing effective dark themes |

-| 10-tools-reference.md | Essential tools and quick reference |
+| 10-tools-reference.md | Tools and quick reference |

 Prerequisites

-- Basic familiarity with CSS (knowing what
+- Basic familiarity with CSS (you know what

 colorandbackground-colordo) - Access to a design tool (Figma, Sketch) or browser dev tools